GeoNet/bucketFTP/README.md

 * All dependencies are vendored using govendor.
 Recent versions of Go should automatically use these packages making it easy to build.
 * Globbing of files (eg: *.jpg) is not supported.
-* Symbolic links are unsupported.
+* Symbolic links are not supported.
 * AWS limits the number of objects returned in certain operations such as ListObjectsV2.
 The limit is currently hardcoded to 10000.
 This will cause problems if you exceed this limit.
-* This project is currently experimental.
+* This project is currently experimental but coming along quickly.